 NVM Silicon IPs for ROM Replacement

-Within the eMemory silicon IP family, NeoBit, NeoFuse, NeoFlash, and NeoMTP, are a series of products designed specifically as ROM replacements.
+Within the eMemory silicon IP family, NeoBit, NeoFuse, and NeoMTP, are a series of products designed specifically as ROM replacements.
 Available in densities ranging from 2K to 8M bits, these products allow customers to optimize code storage efficiency with maximum flexibility.
-With their powerful advantages over traditional ROM, such as programmability and testability, NeoBit, NeoFuse, NeoFlash, and NeoMTP spare users from version-to-version mask maintenance and inventory concerns.
+With their powerful advantages over traditional ROM, such as programmability and testability, NeoBit, NeoFuse, and NeoMTP spare users from version-to-version mask maintenance and inventory concerns.
 In addition, NeoBit and NeoFuse have a logic-based architecture that requires no additional masking layers or extra processes, thus adding the extra benefit of short time-to-market.
 Currently, NeoBit is available in a variety of technologies and configurations through multiple foundries, and NeoFuse is also being developed at multiple foundries.
-NeoFlash only needs 2–3 extra masks in order to provide embedded flash silicon IP for ROM replacement.
-NeoMTP is a NeoBit cell derivative, serving under 512K bits with an endurance of 1K–10K cycles, which is a good balance between macro size and masking layers in addition to the use of NeoFlash for low density ROM replacement.
+NeoMTP is a NeoBit cell derivative, serving under 512K bits with an endurance of 1K–10K cycles, which is a good balance between macro size and masking layers.